LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 #### Register

-Bitwise *AND* of a register and a second (optionally-shifted) register.
+Bit-wise *AND* of a register and a second (optionally-shifted) register.
 The flags can be updated based on the result.

     :::nasm